cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Input:

-  alpha - an octet string to be encoded
+  alpha: an octet string to be encoded
-  B     - the constant of the curve
+  B    : the constant of the curve

 Output:

-  (x, y) - a point in E
+  (x, y): - a point in E

 Precomputations: